-In this guide, we'll dive deep on stage directions, including what they mean, where different parts of the stage are, and how to interpret them properly so you don't make a mistake and look inexperienced!
+In this Ultimate Guide, we'll dive deep on stage directions, including what they mean, where different parts of the stage are, and how to interpret them properly so you don't make a mistake and appear inexperienced!

 Stage directions in a script are there to give actors and directors a general sense of what should be happening in each scene.
 They tell actors where to stand/sit, whether to enter/exit, and even if an actor should say something a certain way (normally these instructions come from the Director, but some writers like to include performance notes if they're necessary to tell the story).

 Stage directions are usually very simplistic – only there to help readers understand the basics of what's going on.
 In fact, many directors will completely change the stage directions depending on the set and how they want the performance to go.